Natuworkguy/UltraHTML/docs/taglist.md

 Displays a popup toast message.

 > [!IMPORTANT]
-> Ultra.popupmsg will throw an Error if text is not set.
+> Ultra.popupmsg will throw a TypeError if `text` is not set.

 - `text` — String content for the popup
 - `allowHTML` — *(Optional)* If `true`, renders `text` as HTML